lambdacms/lambdacms/README.md

     happy -V
     alex -V
     yesod version
-    coffee -v

-In case you are **not** good to go, you may want to follow the [installation guide on the Stackage website](http://www.stackage.org/install) which provides instructions for all dependencies except `yesod-bin` and `coffee`, for a variety of platforms.
-For `coffee` you may want to consult [CoffeeScript.org](http://coffeescript.org)
+In case you are **not** good to go, you may want to follow the [installation guide on the Stackage website](http://www.stackage.org/install) which provides instructions for all dependencies except `yesod-bin`.

 Once you meet all the requirements except `yesod-bin`, install it.

     cabal install "yesod-bin >= 1.4.3.3"

+### Required non-Haskell dependencies

+For the connection with the database, Haskell libraries typically compile against non-Haskell libraries.
+One of the following libraries needs to be
+available:

+* `libpq-dev` (Ubuntu) or `postgress` (Homebrew on OSX) for Postgres
+* `libmysqlclient-dev` (Ubuntu) or `mysql` (Homebrew on OSX) for MySQL
+* `libsqlite3-dev` (Ubuntu) or `sqlite` (Homebrew on OSX) for Sqlite

+On other platforms these packages might have different names, but are most likely available.

+If you are going to use a database other then Sqlite, you also need to install that.

 ### Create the base application